Humaidu/material/Introduction-to-Raspberry-Pi:-Labs.md

     * Make sure to save a bookmark
     * Say hi
     * Install it on your phone, too - chat from anywhere!

+## Install

+When you get a moment, please install the following pieces of software:
+* postgresql